COSC3020/brute-force-sorting-NolanBerg/README.md

 In the best case scenario, where the array is already in order, the operation would only require n checks, leading to a best case runtime complexity of $(O(n))$.

+In the worst case scenario, every permutation must be generated and checked.
+The algorithm creates $( n! )$ permutations and performs comparisons to see if it's sorted.
+This combination of generating and checking permutations leads to $( O(n \times n!) )$.
+Generating permutations randomly without tracking which have been checked can lead to repetition, which can increase the average number of checks needed.
+However, that does not affect the worst-case theoretical complexity.